CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 docker compose up -d
 ```

 It may take a few minutes for the inital build as it needs to download the images online.
+The frontend would only be available after the containers are running.

 ### Frontend Application

 Locally, open a web browser and go to [http://localhost:3000](http://localhost:3000).

-Note: during this step, it may not be immediately ready, as the docker may still be building the containers.
-Please be patient.

 ### Sample Accounts